GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 !!!
 Note
     If `User Status` is not included, the default is set to Inactive

-Additional fields can be defined for import in oxTrust by navigating to `Organization Configuration` > `JSON Configuration` and selecting the tab for `oxTrust Import Configuration`.
+Additional fields can be defined for import by navigating to `Organization Configuration` > `JSON Configuration` and selecting the tab for `oxTrust Import Configuration`.
+[Read the docs](../admin-guide/oxtrust-ui.md#oxtrust-import-configuration).